 - ACA considers Delta 8, Delta 10, or other marijuana derivatives as illegal drugs. - D. Tobacco Possession and/or use of tobacco in any and all forms, including e-cigarettes (vaping, juuling, etc.) are not permitted at school or any school-related activities.
 Violators may be suspended for a first offense.
 Further offenses may result in suspension or expulsion.
 Partaking of tobacco for a minor is illegal.
 Parents are reminded that providing or permitting tobacco use is considered to be "contributing to the delinquency of a minor".
-Students whose parents allow tobacco use may be removed from the school.
 Random nicotine tests may be given. - E. Cell Phone/Internet Misuse In recent years, many of the issues of misconduct have to do with cell phones and internet misuse.
 It is suggested that parents become informed and regularly monitor student use.
 Students in grades 6 8 will not be allowed to bring cell phones to the lunchroom, PE, or chapel.
 All students must place phones in a receptacle in the teachers' room.
 Phones are NOT allowed to be used in the classroom except in special instances by teacher request.
-Further guidelines for cell phone usage are given in a later section. - Students who post immoral, lewd, or unkind things on social media may receive demerits and depending on the severity of the post, may be suspended. - Students who are pictured on social media with alcohol, tobacco, or drugs may receive demerits and depending on the severity of the post, may be suspended. - Postings related to weapons, threats, intimidation, causing fear, is a violation and may result in legal or criminal investigation as well as suspension or expulsion. - Students are reminded that sending pictures of a sexual nature are not only immoral but illegal and may result in suspension or expulsion. - F. Weapons Guns, knives, or any other instrument that could be hazardous to the well-being of our students will not be permitted on campus or at school sponsored activities.
-Students in possession of guns, knives, or other dangerous instruments at school may be suspended or expelled and subject to legal prosecution. - Students that inadvertently bring a pocketknife to school must immediately report it to the Head of School or Office staff.
-It will be held until the end of the year.
-Students who do not report and are caught with knives will be subject to severe disciplinary action which could include suspension.

-• Pepper spray or Mace - These weapons of self-defense should not be brought into the school.
+Further guidelines for cell phone usage are given in a later section. - Students who post immoral, lewd, or unkind things on social media may receive demerits and depending on the severity of the post, may be suspended. - Postings related to weapons, threats, intimidation, may result in legal or criminal investigation as well as suspension or expulsion from school.. - Students are reminded that sending pictures of a sexual nature are not only immoral but illegal and may result in suspension or expulsion from school. - F. Weapons Guns, knives, or any other instrument that could be hazardous to the well-being of our students will not be permitted on campus or at school sponsored activities.
+Students in possession of guns, knives, or other dangerous instruments at school may be suspended or expelled and subject to legal prosecution. - Pepper spray or Mace These weapons of self-defense should not be brought into the school.
 Students who bring such items, or students who spray them will receive demerits and may be suspended.